WaelEmam/Couchbase/cboperator_1_click/README.md

 - On-prem (Docker on MacOS)
 - AWS EKS
 - Couchmart
-- moving data from MySQL to Couchbase using Nifi
+- Moving data from MySQL to Couchbase using Nifi

 ## Road Map
 - Azure